kevinveenbirkenbach/cymais/roles/pc-developer-tools-python/README.md

 # PC-Developer-Tools-Python Role

 ## Overview
-This README accompanies the `pc-developer-tools-python` role, which is part of the `computer-playbook` repository.
+This README accompanies the `pc-developer-tools-python` role, which is part of the `cymais` repository.
 The role is dedicated to setting up Python development tools on personal computers.

 ## Role Contents
 The `main.yml` file under the `pc-developer-tools-python` role includes the following task: